 This group meets when triggered through complaints or concerns brought up by members based off their interaction and experiences with other members.
 The representation of the board on this committee is Board Member Serena Vandersteen.

 Governance and Policy members work to review the current MODS polcies each year, create new policies and they look at the way we operate within the MODS organization and also with our strategic partners.
-The MODS Board is represented by Daniel Plourde within this group.
+The MODS Board is represented by Kari Bergmuller within this group.

 MODS is run by a volunteer board of directors.
 We're grateful to the individuals on our board who contribute their time and talents.
 Go to the Board of Directors page to learn more about our current board members.